Anon-Exploiter/decoder/README.md

 Let's say you've a string _(you obtained from somewhere, maybe a boot2root machine, ctf, etc.)_, you know it's encoded _(isn't a hash and is not encrypted)_ but just can't figure out the encoding mechanism used?
 No worries, this script will try and decode it in most used encoding mechanisms (i.e. base64, rot47, atbash, etc.)

+Once the results come back, make sure to go through each and every line!
+That's all manual :3

 The script for now only supports:

 - base16